Kazuuuuuki/DTS-question-parser/README.md

 - coq = coq8.5pl3

+### Installation
+You need to install and set up [ccg2lambda](https://github.com/mynlp/ccg2lambda) in your home directory.
+Please check coq's version in your environment.
+We test our code in Coq8.5pl3.

 ## Usage
 The testset is in ([testset](https://github.com/Kazuuuuuki/DTS-question-parser/tree/master/testset)).
 The result of parsing and inferencing the testset with Coq is in ([result](https://github.com/Kazuuuuuki/DTS-question-parser/tree/master/results)).